A categorification of Grassmannian cluster algebras: The Main Theorem

-By \cite[Prop.~II.1.8(a)]{BIRS}, in any stably 2-Calabi-Yau category that has at least one cluster tilting object this condition is equivalent to the \emph{a priori} weaker condition of being maximal rigid.
+By \cite[Thm.~II.1.8(a)]{BIRS}, if the category has some cluster tilting object, then this condition is equivalent to the \emph{a priori} weaker condition of being maximal rigid.
 It is known, by \cite[Prop.~7.4]{GLS08}, that $\Sub Q_k$ does have at least one cluster tilting object and hence so does $\CM(A)$ as these are stably equivalent.

 It is also known, by \cite[Prop.~7.1]{GLS08}, that any maximal rigid object in $\Sub Q_k$ has $k(n-k)$ non-isomorphic indecomposable summands and hence any maximal rigid object in $\CM(A)$ has $k(n-k)+1$ non-isomorphic indecomposable summands.
-Such objects are called `complete rigid'. \end{remark}
+Such objects are called `complete rigid'.

+As a consequence, mutation of cluster tilting objects in $\CM(A)$ works in the same way as in $\Sub Q_k$, as described in \cite[\S8]{GLS08}, that is, we may replace any non-projective rigid indecomposable $X$ in a complete rigid object $X\oplus T$ by a unique alternative non-projective rigid indecomposable $Y$ so that $Y\oplus T$ is also a complete rigid object and furthermore $\dim \Ext^1(X,Y)=1$.
+Thus the functor $\trun\colon \CM(A) \to \Sub Q_k$ gives a one-to-one correspondence between cluster tilting objects in $\CM(A)$ and cluster tilting objects in $\Sub Q_k$ that is compatible with mutation.